kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Kubernetes_DNS/transcript.md

+# Kubernete's DNS

+In some of the previous videos we have demoed how one pod can reach another pod by curling the ip address.
+However communicating with IP addresses is bad practice.
+Instead you should communicate using dns.

+Domain Name Servers (DNS) are the Internet's equivalent of a phone book.
+Where instead of a person's name and their phone number, we have a domain name and it's IP address.
+We normally use dns when accessing a website.
+For example we want to access facebook, we don't access if by entrering facebook's ip address, instead we access it using facebook's dns name, which is facebook.com.

+There's 2 obvious reasons why dns is better than ip address, first dns names are easier to remember, and secondly ip addresses can change over time.

+Kubernetes comes with a builtin internal dns service.

 In the previous video we run a curl command from one pod to another pod

-kubernetes comes with built in dns.

-It's bad practice to access pods using it's ip address, that's because ip addresses can change.
-Instead you should do the same thing that you do when surfing the internet, which is to use domain names.
-For example we don't access google by entering the google server's ip address into our web browser, instead we use the domain name, google.com.
-And you should take the same approach when accessing pods.

-Kubernetes comes with builtin dns.
+kubernetes comes with builtin dns.
 This builtin dns only stores dns records for service objects.

 So here's the curl command you can use:

 ```bash